Facts and Trivia

 - Every 2-3 minutes, a ship arrives or leaves Singapore.

 - Vessels passing through the Singapore Strait are monitored by the Maritime and Port Authority's (MPA) Port Operations Control Centre, using the Vessel Traffic Information System (VTIS), which has the capability of handling up to 10,000 tracks at any one time.

 - Singapore is well-connected to 600 ports in over 120 countries.

-- The Singapore Registry of Ships (SRS) is among the top 10 largest registries in the world.
+- The Singapore Registry of Ships (SRS) is amongst the top 5 largest ship registries in the world.
 Today, the SRS has over 4,500 vessels registered with it.

 - Singapore has been a council member of the International Maritime Organization (IMO) since 1993.

 - In today's interconnected world of commerce, more than 90% of the world's trade is carried by sea.

 - Seaborne trade remains the most energy-efficient and environmentally-friendly mode of transporting cargo.
 Without it, half the world would starve and the other half would freeze.

 - Annually, more than 130,000 ships call at Singapore.